 2. Everyone On This Train Is A Suspect by Benjamin Stevenson

-Elizabeth, Joyce, Ibrahim and Ron are true-crime obsessives in The Thursday Murder Club, who put their skills to use when they solve a real-life murder in their retirement village.
-Similarly, in Benjamin Stevenson’s novel, a train full of crime writers turn detective when one of them is killed on the way to a literary festival.
-Ernest Cunningham is on the case – but how can you find a killer when all your suspects are experts in getting away with murder?
+Elizabeth, Joyce, Ibrahim and Ron are true-crime obsessives in The Thursday Murder Club, who put their skills to the test when they solve a real-life murder in their retirement village.
+Similarly, Benjamin Stevenson’s novel features amateur crime enthusiasts who turn detective.
+In Everyone on This Train is a Suspect, a train full of crime writers must solve a real-life mystery when one of them is killed on the way to a literary festival.
+But how can you find a killer when all your suspects are experts in getting away with murder?

 This Is Not a Game by Kelly Mullen